 I love to grill chicken wings, but they often turn out a little dry when you cook them over an open flame if you don’t brine them first.
 This leads to the need to slather them with copious amounts of BBQ sauce.
 While I love homemade BBQ sauce, I don’t love dry wings.

-The brine packs in extra layer of flavor that makes grilled chicken wings truly irresistible.
-Plus, it’s super easy to do, so why not!
+The brine packs in an extra layer of flavor that makes grilled chicken wings super tasty.
+It adds seasoning to the meat and plumps it up with juiciness.

 Why Brine Chicken Wings?